 Let’s take a look at both acrylic sheets and polycarbonate sheets, while highlighting what you should take into consideration before selecting one or the other for your respective project.
 Continue reading Acrylic Sheets vs. Polycarbonate Sheets: Which is Right for Your Project?

 Acrylic plastic is one of the world’s oldest synthetic materials available.
-Popularly used in a variety of different applications across industries like point-of-purchase displays, windows, signage, picture frames, furniture, aquariums, DIY projects, and more—this synthetic polymer is a versatile material with distinct advantages.
-Listed below, we’ve highlighted four of the main advantages of acrylic you should consider when choosing a material for your application or project.
-Continue reading Advantages of Acrylic
+If you aren’t familiar with the plastic, it’s a common material that is often referred to as Plexiglass.
+Popularly used in a variety of different applications across industries including point-of-purchase displays, windows, signage, picture frames, furniture, aquariums, DIY projects, and more—this synthetic polymer is a versatile material with distinct advantages.
+Continue reading The Advantages of Acrylic Plastic

 Acrylic plastic provides a sleek, modern aesthetic to applications, projects, and display environments.
-While acrylic offers long-lasting beauty, it is important to properly care for your acrylic sheets and products by taking the right actions to clean them when dirty, scratched, and smudged.
-Cleaning acrylic can be challenging because of how sensitive it is to certain cleaners.
-Continue reading Acrylic Plastic Cleaning and Maintenance Tips
+While plexiglass acrylic offers long-lasting beauty, it is important to properly care for your acrylic sheets and products by taking the right actions to clean them when dirty, scratched, and smudged.
+Cleaning plexiglass acrylic can be challenging because of how sensitive it is to certain cleaners.
+Continue reading How to Clean and Maintain Plexiglass Acrylic

 We love seeing how clever customers use our products when fabricating DIY projects.
 Check out this beautiful photograph of a four season fence sent in by Cheryl Atwell and hear what she had to say about us!
 Continue reading July 2018 Customer Corner: Four Season Fence